 - Are 40 to 70 percent less likely to die from complications from pneumococcal bacteremia than unvaccinated patients

-At Heaven at Home Senior Care we can help to encourage and facilitate proper vaccinations as a part of healthy aging at home.
-To learn more about our home care services or to schedule a free in-home assessment, call us today at (940) 432-5670.
+At Heaven at Home Senior Care we can help to encourage and facilitate proper senior vaccinations as a part of healthy aging at home.
+To learn more about our home care services or to schedule a free in-home assessment, contact us today at 866-381-0500.